Red Raven (Marvel Comics): Original Red Raven

-Sometime later, following an undersea earthquake, the Red Raven's suspended-animation capsule broke loose.
-It floated to the surface, where Red Raven was found by his old wartime ally the Sub-Mariner.
-The imperfect suspended-animation technology that he had used, however, had begun to drive Red Raven insane.
-He tried to awaken the Bird-People to join their crusade against humanity, but was thwarted by Namor.
-His condition worsened when he discovered that the Bird-People had all died.
-In a mad rage, he accidentally caused an explosion that engulfed him and the entire island.
+Sometime later, following an undersea earthquake, Red Raven's suspended-animation capsule breaks loose and floats to the surface, where Red Raven is found by his old wartime ally Namor.
+The imperfect suspended-animation technology that he had used, however, had driven Red Raven insane.
+He tries to awaken the Bird-People to join their crusade against humanity, but is thwarted by Namor.
+His condition worsens when he discovers that the Bird-People had all died.
+In a mad rage, Red Raven accidentally causes an explosion that engulfs him and the entire island.

-Sometime throughout all this, Red Raven had a daughter, Dania, who became a superhero, also under the name Red Raven.

-Red Raven eventually reappeared alive, and revealed that he'd faked his own death, that of the Bird People, and the sinking of the island.
-The Defenders are later brought to the Red Raven's sky-island and clash with the Raven.
-The Red Raven also encounters The Order on his island.
+Red Raven eventually reappears alive, revealing that he had faked his own death, that of the Bird People, and the sinking of the island.

-Red Raven later attacked New Attilan with an army of disfigured Bird-People.
-After capturing Medusa, he revealed that the Bird-People were actually an ancient offshoot of the Inhuman race that had learned how to develop powers without the need of the Terrigen Mist.
-When Black Bolt activated the Terrigenesis Bomb during the "Infinity" storyline, it caused the Bird-People including Red Raven's wife Vera to undergo monstrous transformations.
-Red Raven sought vengeance by attempting to destroy New Attilan, but was stopped after the new Captain America was able to reach Vera and show that her mind was still intact inside her deformed body.
-Captain America and Spider-Man eventually talked down Red Raven while Medusa volunteered to help find a way to restore the Bird People.
-While recovering from his injuries, Red Raven was visited by Steve Rogers who tells them that the world is in good hands.
+After capturing Medusa, Red Raven reveals that the Bird-People are an ancient offshoot of the Inhumans who had learned how to develop powers without the need of the Terrigen Mist.
+When Black Bolt activates the Terrigenesis Bomb, the Bird-People are exposed to the Terrigen Mist, causing Red Raven's wife Vera and many others to undergo monstrous transformations.
+Red Raven attempts to destroy New Attilan.
+However, Captain America manages to reach Vera and show that her mind is still intact inside her deformed body.
+Red Raven stands down while Medusa volunteers to help restore the Bird People to normal.